 You might be asking yourself, how can your diet help when it comes to rheumatoid arthritis.
 Therefore, to summarize the key ways — here is a list of the more common ways diet can help;

-Grains like rice (long grain rice), red variety rice (Rakta shali) or red rice which can be found in health food stores, barley (Yava ) and millets (kodo or fox millet) are good foods for Rheumatoid arthiritis.
+Grains like rice (black, brown or red), red variety rice (Rakta shali) or red rice which can be found in health food stores, barley (Yava ) and millets (kodo or fox millet) are good foods for Rheumatoid arthiritis.
 These foods are light and easy to digest.

 Legumes in particular like chickpeas are good for Rheumatoid arthritis.
 For other legume ideas and recipes — feel free to contact us at Ki’s Kitchen for a list of foods that may serve you best.